clem44/slim4-starter/README.md

     php -S 0.0.0.0:8888 -t public/

-Make sure to set the basepath in boostrap/application.php
+Make sure to set the basepath in boostrap/application.php :

-    $app->setBasePath(" ")
+    $ app->setBasePath(" ")

 Navigate to http://localhost:8888